VBAndCs/sVB-Small-Visual-Basic/Readme.md

 Ahmad
 ```

-2. Add `Append` and `AppendLine` methods to the TextBox control.
-See the `For Each` Sample in the Samples folder.
+2. Add `Append` and `AppendLine` methods to the TextBox control, and `Items` and `RemoveAllItems` to the ListBox control.
+See the [For Each](https://github.com/VBAndCs/sVB-Small-Visual-Basic/tree/master/Samples/For%20Each) Sample in the Samples folder.

-3. Infer var types from initial valuse.
+3. Infer var types from initial values.
 This allows to call some methods directly from the var name.
 For example:
 ```VB
 x = "abc"
 x = x.Append("efg")